-Building awareness of the accounting profession among minority students who may not be aware of the various career paths available.
+Building awareness of the accounting profession among minority high school students

-MNCPA Scholars will meet and work with respected CPAs, have dinner with firm partners and gain hands-on experience.
-Scholars will attend various skill building events with their mentor, learn about accounting and business careers and gain important tools for their future.
+MNCPA Scholars meet and work with respected CPAs, have dinner with firm partners and gain hands-on experience.
+Scholars attend various skill-building events with their mentor, learn about accounting and business careers and gain important tools for their future.

 More about MNCPA Scholars

 Mentors support and foster the next generation of diverse CPAs by giving the scholar a true sense of what it’s like to be a CPA.
-Mentors will have several interactions throughout the year from events to emails to help the scholar become excited and educated about the profession.
+Mentors have several interactions throughout the year, from events to emails, helping the scholar better understand the accounting profession overall.

 More about MNCPA Mentors